 Unfortunately, car dealer fraud is not usually detected until the damage has been done, and the buyer has already spent too much time and money trying to figure out what is wrong with their vehicle.
-Car Dealership fraud are well documented, and well planned by the salesmen and loan-departments who are looking to make extra money from a sale.
+Car Dealership fraud is well documented, and well planned by the salesmen and loan-departments who are looking to make extra money from a sale.

 The most common car dealer scams involve predatory car loans, where the consumer is not given all of the information about the contract they are signing before they drive off the lot.
-Our auto fraud lawyer are familiar with fraudulent dealership practices and we are able to help consumers get out of bad contracts in many cases.
+Our auto fraud lawyer is familiar with fraudulent dealership practices and we are able to help consumers get out of bad contracts in many cases.

 New Car Fraud

-As a result of tough times for consumers, our auto fraud attorney have seen a wide range of fraudulent dealership practices in new and used car purchases recently.
+As a result of tough times for consumers, our auto fraud attorney has seen a wide range of fraudulent dealership practices in new and used car purchases recently.
 Dealerships are required to follow strict regulations, but many times they stray from the rules in an effort to make more money, charging the consumer much more than they should.
-Many scams start with really low trade in estimates or bait and switch changes in price of the vehicle, but things can get worse from there.
+Many scams start with really low trade-in estimates or bait and switch changes in the price of the vehicle, but things can get worse from there.
 Material facts, such as the condition or price of the car must be clearly stated in the contract language in order comply with the regulations set forth by consumer protection laws.